Defining a Life Settlement

 For more information on the life settlement industry and Abacus, check out our feature in the New York Times.

-Senior care can carry a very large expense for some people, even for those who have thorough financial plans.
-Peter was one of those people.
-Peter needed additional funds to cover the costs involved with long-term care as he recently turned 89 years old.
-He considered letting his $250,000 policy lapse to cut costs on premiums but contacted Abacus instead.
+Senior care can be a rather large expense for many people, including those who have thorough financial plans.
+Although Peter had some money stored away, he still needed additional funds to cover the costs involved with long-term care as he recently turned 89 years old.
+With monthly insurance premiums draining his savings, he considered letting his $250,000 policy lapse in order to cut costs, instead, he contacted Abacus.
 We were able to offer Peter $120,000 for his policy; covering his long-term care costs entirely.

 Common Reason to Pursue a Life Settlement

-In terms of consumer value, a life settlement offers seniors a sensible solution for a policy they may no longer need or can no longer afford.
-Rather than allowing it to lapse or surrendering it for a small cash surrender value, a life settlement offers you another alternative that makes more economic sense.
-There are a plethora of motivating factors that encourage seniors to want to get rid of their policies.
+In terms of consumer value, a life settlement provides seniors with a sensible solution for a policy they may no longer need or can no longer afford.
+Rather than allowing it to lapse or surrendering it for a small cash surrender value, a life settlement offers you another alternative that often makes more economic sense.
+There are a plethora of motivating factors that encourage seniors to get rid of their policies.

 The three top general reasons are: